Military history of Croatia: Croatian War of Independence

-Nonetheless, after successfully defending Croatia in 1991, Croatians continued to improve their army in following years by creating their own doctrine, military culture and professional troops with the main aim of retaking self proclaimed Republic of Serbian Krajina, a separatist proto-state.
-In 1992, HV established officers school for platoon and company commanders, as well as command/staff school for staff officers and senior field commanders.
-This was all later unified as Petar Zrinski HV University.
-In 1994, Croatian Army also established NCO school in Zadar for its all-professional Guards brigades whose main purpose was cunducting offensive operations.
+After 1991, Croatia created their own doctrine, military culture and professional troops with the main aim of retaking self proclaimed Republic of Serbian Krajina, a separatist proto-state.
+In 1992, HV established an officer school for platoon and company commanders, as well as a command school for staff officers and senior field commanders.
+This was all later unified as the Petar Zrinski HV University.
+In 1994, Croatian Army also established NCO school in Zadar for its all-professional Guards brigades, whose main purpose was conducting offensive operations.
 These brigades were as follows: